StijndeK/RTR/README.md

 # RTR (MVP)
 Adapting parameters of audio in real-time, instead of playing cutup pieces of the audio based on game state and events, could be a practical and efficient game audio design method.
 Time and energy can be saved by using adaptive risers instead of other currently standard nonlinear audio development techniques.
 RTR is a game audio tool that lets the user design a riser that adapts to game data in real time.
 Not only does this provide an original adapting riser effect, the tool aims to optimise the workflow.
 RTR is made using a low level audio combination of [FMOD](https://fmod.com/) low level and layer-based system build on top of it.

+The tool is implemented in UE4 using the [UE4 integration plugin](https://github.com/StijndeK/RTR_UE4Integration).

 **Current status: MVP reached**

 ![RTR_Pitch 001_Git](https://user-images.githubusercontent.com/31696336/104464204-f3ef0680-55b2-11eb-9cd9-ab35327b2e41.png)